 At Lakeside, we know that chemical dependency is not a character deficiency or moral weakness.
 It is progressive, potentially fatal disease that has long-term emotional and physical impact on the individual and the whole family.
 When it is accompanied by other mental health issues, it is important to treat both.
 At least 30 percent of the people who recognize their alcohol and/or drug abuse also have emotional disorders.
 These addictive behaviors are more likely to continue unless these co-occurring disorders are recognized and treated.

 Lakeside has decades of experience dealing with psychiatric illness and substance addictions.
-Our objective is to return an individual to his or her daily routine as soon as possible.
+The objective of our Total Recovery Program (TRP) is to return an individual to his or her daily routine as soon as possible.

 Phases of Co-occurring Treatment

 - Evaluation and Assessment – Treatment begins with a comprehensive evaluation that becomes the foundation for an individual’s personal treatment plan.
 A therapist helps identify specific treatment goals to best address a patient’s unique needs.

 - Detoxification – When deemed necessary, a patient will undergo the effective and safe management of withdrawal from alcohol and drugs in an inpatient setting before proceeding with treatment.